 No EDEN food or ingredient is ever irradiated by Eden Foods or by any of our suppliers.
 Eden Foods banned irradiated food and ingredients on August 13, 1988.
 Subjecting food to irradiation's adventurous chemical creations and random DNA and RNA manipulation never did make sense to us.
 Food irradiation allows the marketing of old and mishandled foods that without it could never be sold as it is.
 Please read our Irradiation Free statement.

-Approximately 80 percent of Eden Foods are double certified organic, both by USDA NOP certifiers and Eden Foods' system of ensuring organic authenticity as expected by our customers.
-Some Japanese imported Macrobiotic specialty foods, the Spanish extra virgin olive oil and Midwestern red wine vinegar, are not certified organic even though they are the finest that we can source.
-Due to the expense and tremendous amount of paperwork, it does not always make sense for some of Eden's artisan manufacturers to pursue lackluster organic certification of dubious value at this time.
+80% of EDEN Foods are double certified organic; USDA and Eden Foods' systems of ensuring organic authenticity.
+Organic today is not the criteria it once was.
+USDA organic is a national embarrassment.
+Some Japanese imported Macrobiotic specialty food, Spanish extra virgin olive oil, and Midwest red wine vinegar are not certified organic even though they are the finest that can be found.
+It does not always make sense for Eden's artisan manufacturers to pursue lackluster organic certifications.

 Does Eden employ Quality Control measures to ensure safe and consistent food?

 Yes.
 Every food offered by Eden is subject to numerous detailed and stringent Quality Control (QC) procedures.
 Eden's United States facilities are inspected and rated by strict third party AIB International inspectors.
 Eden's consistent high ratings reflect a deep, company wide commitment to food safety, sanitation, and HACCP management programs.
 One example is EDENSOY, with over 240 quality control checks to ensure a consistent and safe product.
 In addition to the guards and monitors that are part of the machines, a package of soymilk is pulled from production every half hour and thoroughly tested in every regard to be sure it meets our stringent standards.